BarkatNizami/inifinteScroll/README.md

 This is a project which creates an infinite scroll effect.

-It images from Unsplash API (free tier) and renders new images once the scrollbar nears the end of array.
+It uses images from Unsplash API(demo tier) and renders new images at the end of the page once the scrollbar scrolls towards the end of the displayed data set.

-The number of requests per hour is 50, hence, if the project seems to stop working, it's most likely due to maximum number of requests is reached.
+The number of requests per hour is 50, hence, if the project seems to stop working, it's most likely because maximum number of requests is reached.

 Resources used: